MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-supported-languages.md

 # Supported languages in the Power BI mobile apps

-Power Bi mobile apps currently support these languages:
+The Power Bi mobile apps currently support these languages:
-We are currently support these languages:

 -   Arabic (iOS only)
 -   Catalan - català